Vietnam.vn - Nền tảng quảng bá Việt Nam

 In 2025, Vietnam MMA aims for two important goals: SEA Games 33 in Thailand, Asian Indoor and Martial Arts Games (AIMAG 6) in Saudi Arabia in 2025, along with the long-term goal in the following years: Asian Games (ASIAD 20) in Japan in 2026.

 Since the beginning of 2025, the Vietnam Mixed Martial Arts Federation (VMMAF) has developed a plan to prepare athletes and select potential faces.
-If the Lion Championship - the first professional tournament in Vietnam dedicated to MMA held from 2022 is considered a launching pad for talented young fighters in the country, contributing to professionalizing the movement and building a systematic MMA ecosystem in Vietnam, then the 2025 National MMA Club Cup is a premise for VMMAF to build a National MMA Team, ready for future international tournaments, thereby bringing Vietnam to rise even stronger on the world MMA map.
+If Lion Championship - the first professional tournament in Vietnam dedicated to MMA, held from 2022, is considered a launching pad for talented young fighters in the country, contributing to professionalizing the movement and building a systematic MMA ecosystem in Vietnam, then the 2025 National MMA Club Cup is the premise for VMMAF to build a National MMA Team, ready for future international tournaments, thereby bringing Vietnam to a stronger position on the world MMA map.

 Source: https://cand.com.vn/the-thao/mma-viet-nam-tiep-tuc-hanh-trinh-vuon-ra-bien-lon-i775039/